Lex Luthor (1978 film series character): Portrayal and characteristics

 Gene Hackman's portrayal is a notable departure from the comic book incarnations.
 In the films, Luthor is portrayed as Superman's comedic foil, or as comic book critic Peter Sanderson puts it, "a used car salesman wielding nuclear missiles".
 In most of the films of this franchise, Luthor's main business interest is real estate speculation.

 In the 2006 film Superman Returns, Lex Luthor is played by Kevin Spacey.
-Although retaining a humorous streak, Spacey's take on the character is drier and more straightforward than that of Hackman, and notably displays a more personal dislike and hatred for Superman.
+Although retaining a humorous streak, Spacey's take on the character is drier and more straightforward than Hackman's, and displays more personal dislike and hatred for Superman.
 Because of his Oscar-winning performance in director Bryan Singer's film The Usual Suspects (1995), and friendship with the director, Spacey was the only actor considered for Luthor.
 The writers specifically had Spacey in mind for the part when writing the script.
-Spacey's version of Luthor has the same comically exaggerated vanity and pompous arrogance of the earlier Gene Hackman version, as well as the same strong interest in real estate, but Spacey's version is far less campy and more serious.
-Spacey later said that director Singer told him to play the character as "darker and more bitter" compared to Hackman and not to use the earlier portrayal as an inspiration.
+Spacey's Luthor has the same comically exaggerated vanity and pompous arrogance of Hackman's, and the same strong interest in real estate, but Spacey's Luthor is less campy and more serious.
+Spacey later said that Singer told him to play the character as "darker and more bitter" than Hackman did and not to use Hackman's portrayal as an inspiration.